dhellmann/pymotw/PyMOTW/urllib/index.rst

 :Purpose: Accessing remote resources that don't need authentication, cookies, etc.
 :Python Version: 1.4 and later

-The urllib module provides a simple interface for network resource access.
-Although urllib can be used with gopher and ftp, these examples all use http.
+The :mod:`urllib` module provides a simple interface for network resource access.
+Although :mod:`urllib` can be used with gopher and ftp, these examples all use http.

 HTTP GET
 ========